Archive Post: This post has been updated from it’s original publication on 6/30/16

 …oh the things we think about when #adulting…

-I’ve totally thought about sleuthy plans to break into my bosses office and delete the e-mail’s too… whether it’s because I sounded dumb, forgot something, or wrote something full of typos and emoji’s, I’ve probably made every e-mail mistake in the book!
+Don’t even get me started on the number of times I thought up sleuth-y schemes to break into my bosses office and delete said emails…🙄.
+Whether it’s because I sounded dumb, forgot something, or wrote something full of typos and emoji’s, I’ve probably made every email mistake in the book!

-1. Proofread your e-mail, please for the love of whatever is holy on this earth!
-Make sure you’re words are spelled correctly (at least mostly: DAMN YOU AUTOCORRECT!), grammar is on point, and that you included whatever you said you would include (always double check those attachments!).
+1. Do proofread your email.
+Please for the love of whatever is holy on this earth!
+Make sure you’re words are spelled correctly (at least mostly: DAMN YOU AUTOCORRECT!), grammar is on point, and that you included whatever you said you would include (always double-check those attachments!).

-2. Be clear, concise, and thorough.
-Nothing drives me crazier when I get a really generic e-mail that is super vague and results in us having to go back and forth multiple times to get to the damn point!
-Whether you are e-mailing a boss, friends, or trying to pitch someone, please think to yourself “Is this the quickest and clearest way I can get my point across and convey all the relevant and necessary information?”
-IF you can’t quickly give me a “HELL YES!” then don’t hit send!
+2. Do be clear, concise, and thorough.
+Nothing drives me crazier when I get a really generic email that is super vague and results in us having to go back and forth multiple times to get to the damn point!
+Whether you are emailing a boss, friends, or trying to pitch someone, please think to yourself “Is this the quickest and clearest way I can get my point across and convey all the relevant and necessary information?”
+If you can’t quickly give me a “HELL YES!” then don’t hit send!

-3. Make sure you have a signature.
-Nothing bothers me more when I can’t easily stalk you on your social media platforms or find your phone number for a quick question.
-Include your full name, website, relevant social media platforms, phone number, etc. I don’t want to waste my precious time stalking this information out, I will do it… but I will be cursing you the whole time.
+3. Do make sure you have a signature.
+I can’t even begin to tell you how much it annoys me when I can’t easily stalk you on your social media platforms or find your phone number for a quick question. – Side note: on the flip side of including your number in your signature, please don’t be one of those people who asks for a phone number if someone has it in their signature! #SMH – Include your full name, website, relevant social media platforms, phone number, etc. I don’t want to waste my precious time stalking this information out, I will do it… but I will be cursing you the time.

-4. If you are emailing a bunch of people, use BCC.
-Who here loves getting an e-mail with 50 people CC’ed and getting every single one of them replying with “cool!”, “got it!”, “thanks”?
+4. Do use BCC if you’re emailing a bunch of people.
+Who here loves getting an email with 50 people CC’ed and getting each one of them replying with “cool!”, “got it!”, “thanks!”?
 Not sure who?
 I’ll tell you: IT’S NO ONE.
 No one likes their emails clogged with useless or irrelevant emails.
 So if you are sending a blast out to everyone and they only need to respond to you then please us BCC and leave me and my inbox out of everybody’s replies.

-7. Check your emotions.
+7. Do check your emotions.
 This is one of the toughest for me.
 I get really passionate when I write sometimes, and will actually have entire written arguments… who’s with me?
-I need to pause, take a breath, and check my emotions before sending most e-mails.
+I need to pause, take a breath, and check my emotions before sending most emails.
 When I was in the corporate world especially.
-I would even send them to my fiancee (screen shotted or copy and pasted into a text, never via company email!) to read it before sending to ensure I am being as diplomatic, professional, and polished as possible.
-This practice of proofreading one another’s emails has actually been really insightful and helpful.
+I would even send them to my fiancée (screen shotted or copy and pasted into a text, never via company email!) to read it before sending.
+I wanted to make sure I came off as diplomatic, professional, and polished as possible.
+The practice of proofreading one another’s emails has actually been really insightful in understanding perception.
 It’s taught us both about how people read tones and how to even clean up the email to be clearer and more concise (See #2).
-Maybe enlist an e-mail buddy or two?
+Maybe enlist an email buddy or two?
 Just remember…

-8. Don’t send stuff you don’t want seen or read via company e-mail!
+8. Don’t send stuff you don’t want seen or read via company email!
 They own that ish!
-Seriously, your company is probably not reading every e-mail you send, but for safety sake, get into the mindset that they have an elf in the basement reading every e-mail waiting to tattle to master if you mess up (Yeah, I really just combined DJ Khaled and Harry Potter references in the same point… #WINNING!)
+Seriously, your company is probably not reading every email you send, but for safety sake, get into the mindset that they have an elf in the basement reading every email waiting to tattle to master if you mess up (Yeah, I really just used Harry Potter to make a point about email etiquette… #WINNING!)

-9. Choose an accurate subject life.
-If you are pitching someone, make it intriguing so they want to open it, if you are working with someone make sure it’s specific to the conversation.
+9. Do use an accurate subject line.
+If you are pitching someone, make it intriguing so they want to open it.
+If you’re working with someone make sure it’s specific to the conversation.
 It should be memorable, as in “what keywords would I search if I was trying to find this email?”